(This post has been updated to include more recent endorsements)

 Michael Eggman, Candidate for United States Representative, CA 10th District

-Michael Eggman is first time candidate for congressional office in a tight race with republican incumbent Jeff Denham.
-He believes in a diplomacy first approach to conflicts, and is a strong proponent of nonproliferation.
+Michael Eggman is first time candidate for congressional office in a tight race with republican incumbent Jeff Denham, who had a 0% voting record with Peace Action in 2015.
+Eggman believes in a diplomacy first approach to conflicts, and is a strong proponent of nonproliferation.
 He supports the Iran Nuclear Agreement and will work to ensure that the U.S. stands by its commitments under the deal, and he supports ratification of the Comprehensive Test Ban Treaty, which bans the testing of nuclear weapons.

 Mike Honda, Candidate for United States Representative, CA 17th District

-Mike Honda, an incumbent representative who has served his district since 2013, is in a close race with democratic challenger Ro Khanna.
+Mike Honda, an incumbent representative who has served District 17 since 2013 and District 15 before that, is in a close race with democratic challenger Ro Khanna.
 As a member of the House Appropriations Committee, Honda has been an important ally, working to rein in the oversized Pentagon budget and opposing spending on new nuclear weapons.
 He has also supported the repeal of the 2001 Authorization for the Use of Military Force (AUMF), which has served as President Obama’s primary justification for ongoing military involvement in unauthorized wars in the Middle East.